lukashalim/Notes/Questions.md

 provide the most accurate description of the data, measured in terms of how closely the model ﬁts the data under the square-loss function."

-Based on what I read in *Logistic Regression Using SAS*, it seems that ordinary least squares (OLS), weighted least squares (WLS) and maximum likelihood (ML) are all ways to estimate parameters for a logistic model.
+In *Logistic Regression Using SAS*, it explains that ordinary least squares (OLS), weighted least squares (WLS) and maximum likelihood (ML) are all ways to estimate parameters for a logistic model *when the data is grouped in a contingency table*.
 Weighted Least Squares corrects for heteroscedasticity.
+When data consists of individual observations, maximum likelihood should be used.
+OLS requires heteroscedasticity, which is obviously violated since errors are either 0 or 1.
+Also, you can't do OLS with logit because ln(p_i / (1 - p_i) ) is undefined when p_i is 0 or 1 so you can't minimize (ln(p_i / (1 - p_i) )

 |Prediction Type  | Statistic                               | Comments  |
 |-----------------|-----------------------------------------|-----------|